The optical architecture of a heterogenous quantum network deployed in production facilities

 \subsection{Production networks}

-When considering the realization of quantum technologies in optical networks, it is necessary to build on a suitable model, which may differ depending on the nature of the requirements~\cite{optical_networks}.
+When considering the realisation of quantum technologies in optical networks, it is necessary to build on a suitable model, which may differ depending on the nature of the requirements~\cite{optical_networks}.

 The current networking landscape relies on several heterogeneous communication systems with different design, technology, and service fundamentals.
-Besides, each of them has a different degree of interoperability, often limited by the commercial strategy of the respective vendors.
-Examples are the more traditional Ethernet-based local area networks; the passive optical networks (PONs) for home access; or the optical networks for aggregation and backhaul, as depicted in Fig.~\ref{fig:oadm}.
+Besides, each of them has a different degree of interoperability.
+Examples include traditional Ethernet-based local area networks; the passive optical networks (PONs) for home access; and the optical networks for aggregation and backhaul.

 All operate over optical fibres and can carry the same type of traffic.
 However, they have different requirements for the deployment of new systems.
-In addition, network operators and service providers must comply with legal and regulatory requirements---e.g. critical infrastructure protection, lawful interception, and secrecy of communications---that prevent the deployment of novel devices without certification and industry-wide standardisation.
-The deployment of quantum communication adds additional requirements to these already overloaded designs, all of which have to be integrated to deliver cutting-edge services.
+In addition, network operators and service providers must comply with legal and regulatory requirements---e.g. critical infrastructure protection, lawful interception, and secrecy of communications---that prevent the deployment of novel devices unless certified and standardised.

-Different industrial and commercial approaches should also be taken into account when modelling the optical networks.
-Network operators focus their activities on the transport of information between their subscribers.
-Thus, their network design must deal with the complexity of equipment spread across customer sites and central offices, while assuring the aggregation and transport of multi-service traffic.
-Whereas, in the case of digital service providers, the complexity lies in their multi-tenant, distributed data centres, which are interconnected ``over-the-top'' of the network operator, abstracting the complexity of many parts of the network.
-The notion of quantum communications and the service they provide can be fundamentally different in these scenarios, and involves aspects ranging from regulatory issues to how or whom to bill for these services.